 FAQ Boots Points Questions:

 Do you get points on the glasses?
-Yes, Advantage Cardholders qualify Boots Opticians you qualify for 1 point per £1 spent for on your glasses, contact lens and eye tests.
+Yes, Advantage Cardholders qualify Boots Opticians you qualify for 1 point per £1 spent for on your glasses, contact lenses and eye tests.

 Do you get Boots points on hearing aids?
 Yes, you’ll get 1 point per £1 you spend on Bootshearingcare purchases such as hearing aids, batteries and ear wax removal.
 This is less than the typical 4 points per £1, but they do offer extra discounts and points to members of the More Treats for Over 60s club.